mklilley/mklilley.github.io/content/posts/lets-make-rainbows/index.md

 The ChatGPT interface is not really geared up this kind of chat grouping, but I'm sure new interfaces like this will develop over time.
 Food for thought 🤔.

-If you're interested, you can [read the transcript](https://chat.openai.com/share/5fc21908-69fa-4a7d-8f43-f0515f59b4ff) between me and GPT.
+If you're interested in more details, you can [read the transcript](https://chat.openai.com/share/5fc21908-69fa-4a7d-8f43-f0515f59b4ff) between me and GPT.

 ## Extensions

 At its core, "Let's make rainbows" is just another particle code.
 The simulation only looks like rays of light because I display the history of where the particle has been.
 Considering that light can be thought of as photons, it's not a terrible model.
-In addition, this approach has some computational advantages:
+In addition, this approach has some advantages:

 - Moving individual photons in straight lines is "straight forward"
-- The user gets to see the dynamics of the light unfold
+- The user gets to see the dynamics of the light unfold - can be nice
-- Although colour mixing of different "rays" is imperfect, it is handled automatically by the canvas's blendMode
+- Although colour mixing of different "rays" is imperfect, it's handled automatically by the p5's blendMode

 Another approach could be taken.
-Because we know the light moves in rays in straight lines (it doesn't really but that's is a [rabbit hole](<https://en.wikipedia.org/wiki/Ray_(optics)>) that we won't go down today), we don't actually need to move the photons step by step.
+Because we know that light moves in rays in straight lines (it doesn't really but that's is a [rabbit hole](<https://en.wikipedia.org/wiki/Ray_(optics)>) that we won't go down today), we don't actually need to move the photons step by step.
 We just need to trace forwards to find where the photons hit the prisms and the boundaries and calculate the refraction and reflection angles accordingly.
 The main advantage of this approach is that users could manipulate the prisms shape/orientation and see how all the light rays alter without having to wait for a simulation to unfold.

 Yet another approach could also be taken.
 Instead of treating the light as particles or rays, we could treat the light as a field (light can also be thought of as wave of the electromagnetic field so this has a physical basis).
 So far nothing controversial.
 But, how about 3 fields, the red, green and blue fields.
 Colour is then defined and evolved on every pixel, not just where our 6 beams of light have been.
 This way, we'd expect to see a continuous spectrum of refracting colours which is much more physical.
 It's worth saying, I've actually never seen this way of thinking about light and I'm not 100% sure it makes sense 🤷‍♂️.
 I do however have a hunch that there are some differential colour equations out there waiting to be written and I'm sure the resulting simulation would look beautiful.

+I hope you enjoy playing with "Let's make rainbows".
+If you have any comments or suggestions please do feel free to [reach out](/about/#contact) on email or social media.